beginning of content

 Key facts

-• Emergency departments are open 24-hours a day if you need treatment for a serious medical condition.
+• Emergency departments are open 24-hours a day for treatment of serious medical conditions.

-• In the emergency department a nurse will triage (assess) your condition, and in this way, determine how urgently you are treated.
+• In the emergency department a triage nurse will assess you, and work out how urgently you need to be treated.

-• Before you leave the hospital, you should make sure you understand your condition, your treatment and follow-up plan.
+• Before you leave the hospital, make sure you understand your condition and the treatment plan for when you are home.

 What is an emergency department?

-In an emergency medical situation, call triple zero (000) and ask for an ambulance.
+In any emergency medical situation, call triple zero (000) and ask for an ambulance.

-If you live in a rural and remote area that is far from a hospital ED, you can check the Royal Flying Doctor Service website for details on how to contact the service near you.
+If you live in a remote area that is far from a hospital ED, you can check the Royal Flying Doctor Service website for information.

 If you're not sure what to do, call healthdirect on 1800 022 222 for advice, 24 hours a day (known as NURSE-ON-CALL in Victoria).